bitb3nd3r/bhyve-notes/Windows-7/README.md

 ## Network

 VirtIO.

 Intel emulation was unstable for me.

 Drivers can be downloaded from <https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso>

 More information can be found on <https://docs.fedoraproject.org/en-US/quick-docs/creating-windows-virtual-machines-using-virtio-drivers/index.html>

 NetKVM directory contains the VirtIO network driver

 ## Disk

-Ubuntu recommends 25GB

 Zvol in AHCI mode.

-VirtIO failed for me.
+VirtIO failed to work for me.
 It's important to use 512 sector size, since Windows 7 by default lacks 4k support

 ## VNC / Serial